 Routing: Getting traffic from the LAN to the WAN and back

 Implied in the name WAN router is that the device routes.
-In the role of gateway, a WAN router is responsible for routing traffic between the LAN and WAN.
-What’s the method of determining the best way to perform that routing?
+In the role of the gateway, a WAN router is responsible for routing traffic between the LAN and WAN.
+What’s the method of determining the best way to perform that routine?
 Let’s consider a few key points.

 - Adding a WAN optimizer appliance.
 WAN optimizers often share the link between the LAN and WAN router, accelerating traffic.
 They usually require an IP address.
 A /29 leaves enough room for this to happen.
 A /30 does not.